BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 6 - 02102025.md

 }
 ```

-- how do I make a type movable?
+#### How do I make a type movable? ####
 - you don't, it is a performance optimization because C++ will just copy if there are no move operations
 	- if moving is more efficient, you should create move constructors and move assignment operators
 ```
 template<class T> class vector {
 // ...